hypothe/RT1_assignment1/README.md

-As previously mentioned the nodes in the package merely perform the computation by reading from the topics _"/odom"_ and publishing in _"/cmd_vel"_, thus an external node must perform the simulation, for example the simulator shared by Professor Carmine Recchiuto at the link https://github.com/CarmineD8/assignment1.git which can be launched with
+As previously mentioned the nodes in the package merely perform the computation by reading from the topics _"/odom"_ and publishing in _"/cmd_vel"_, thus an external node must perform the simulation, for example the simulator shared by Professor Carmine Tommaso Recchiuto at the link https://github.com/CarmineD8/assignment1.git which can be launched with
 ```bash
 $rosrun stage_ros stageros $(rospack find assignment1)/world/exercise.world